We are getting closer to the epic solar eclipse of 2017. It's been nearly 100 years since the last coast-to-coast eclipse across the U.S.

-I should be clear here.
-The total eclipse passing over a very small area will last about 2 minutes, but the entire process of the partial eclipse will take hours.
+The total eclipse passing over a very small area will last only about 2 minutes, but the entire process of the partial eclipse will take hours.

-If you're not in the narrow strip of the total eclipse, don't worry.
-You'll still be able to see a partial eclipse across all of North America.
+If you're not in the narrow strip of the total eclipse, don't worry, you will still be able to see a partial eclipse across all of North America.

 So here are the times and what it will look like in Tucson on Monday, August 21st.